brianbillman/exif-lens-chooser/README.markdown

 ln -s /Applications/exif-lens-chooser/exif-lens-chooser.sh /usr/local/bin/exif-lens-chooser.sh
 ```

-IF you run into permissions issues, you will need to put `sudo` in front of the above commands and enter your Mac's password when prompted.
+If you run into permissions issues, you will need to put `sudo` in front of the above commands and enter your Mac's password when prompted.

 ## How I Use It